PaPer-DJ/PS2-AIO-LNR/README.md

 # PS2-AIO-LNR

-**PS2 All In One TOOLS [By LaNaveRETRO]**
+**PS2 - All In One TOOLS [By LaNaveRETRO]**

-_This is a Free Compilation of PS2 SCENE Resources to easy out things.
+_This is a Compilation of FREE PS2 SCENE Resources to easy out things.
 Im not the Owner of This Tools.
-I hope This Help as a PS2 Resources HUB._
+Thanks to all PS2 Comunnity I hope This Help as a PS2 Resources HUB._

-_Esto es una compilación de Recursos SCENE Libres para facilitar las cosas con nuestras queridas PS2.
+_Esto es una compilación de Recursos SCENE Libres para facilitar las cosas con nuestras PS2.
 No soy el propietario de éstas herramientas.
+Gracias a toda la Comunidad de PS2.
 Espero que esto sirva como un HUB de recursos para la PS2_

 ----------------------------